alx365/docker-discord/README.md

   mdouchement/zoom-us:latest install
 ```

-This will install a wrapper script to launch `zoom`.
+This will install a wrapper script to launch `discord`.

-> **Note**
->
-> If Zoom is installed on the the host then the host binary is launched instead of starting a Docker container.
-To force the launch of Zoom in a container use the `zoom-us-wrapper` script.
-For example, `zoom-us-wrapper zoom` will launch Zoom inside a Docker container regardless of whether it is installed on the host or not.

 ## How it works